What is zoning and how is my property zoned?

 An Arbor Permit is required prior to any action to directly, or indirectly, cut down, destroy, remove or relocate, or damage any living tree situated on a property.
 The definition of a tree is any living, self-supporting, woody plant which normally grows to a minimum height of fifteen (15) feet and usually has a single trunk.

 Who establishes the fee rates for Sanford and how much are the application and permit fees?

 The Sanford City Commission establishes the fees for all applications and permits.
-The currect Land Development Fee Schedule was adopted by Resolution No. 2276 on January 23, 2012 and lists the fees for all development related activities.
+The correct Land Development Fee Schedule was adopted by Resolution No. 2814 on September 23, 2019 and lists the fees for all development related activities.